 Wild Postcard Gallery, is an online gallery open to all ages to create and submit Biro (ballpoint pen) drawings of their favourite wild animals.
-Part of Artist, Jane Lee McCracken's Where Did All the Animals Go? art and environmental education project, in partnership with international wildlife charity Born Free and a group of dynamic North East teachers, the gallery was launched in 2019 at BALTIC Centre for Contemporary Art here.
+Part of Artist, Jane Lee McCracken's Where Did All the Animals Go?
+(WDATAG?) art and environmental education project, in partnership with international wildlife charity Born Free and a group of dynamic North East teachers, the gallery was launched in 2019 at BALTIC Centre for Contemporary Art here.
 All wild animal drawings submitted are featured in the gallery.
 Find out how to submit or view the gallery by scrolling down this page.
 Click here to download and print the poster

 The aim of Wild Postcard Gallery is to spread the gift of drawing, using Jane's preferred medium, the humble Biro, and the beauty of wildlife far and wide, as well as nurturing emotional connections with vulnerable species to further help in their conservation, 'if we care, we want to conserve'.